KiBk/notes-lite/README.md

 - Pure HTML/CSS/JS
 - Loads notes after logging in and edits them through a modal overlay
-- Keyword search uses the top search bar to request matching notes from the API
+- Keyword search uses the top search bar to request matching notes from the API (showing active results first, then archived)
+- Switch between active and archived notes via the header tabs
-- Notes can be deleted from the modal editor via the delete button
+- Notes can be archived from the modal editor; deleting from the archive removes them permanently
 - All API calls go to relative `/api/*` paths (proxied by nginx in Docker)

 ## Backend (`backend/`)